PETRA: Parallel End-to-end Training with Reversible Architectures: Conclusion

 In this work, we introduce PETRA, a novel model parallel training technique for reversible architectures which is a novel promising alternative to backpropagation.
 It achieves a significant parallelization with a limited overhead compared to standard backpropagation or other competitive alternatives to end-to-end training, like delayed gradients approaches.
 Our method has the potential to achieve linear speedup compared to standard backpropagation and allows reversible layers to operate without any parameter or activation buffers, effectively decoupling the forward and backward phases.
 Despite using an approximate delayed gradient estimate, our method delivers competitive performances compared to standard backpropagation on standard computer vision datasets.

-In future work, we aim to implement and optimize PETRA for Large Language Models (LLMs), with a first baseline being Reformers~\cite{kitaev2020reformer}, invertible transformers that have been shown to scale.
-This will validate PETRA's effectiveness and robustness, solidifying its potential as a cutting-edge training technique.
+In future work, we aim to implement and optimize PETRA for Large Language Models (LLMs), with a first baseline being Reformers~\citep{kitaev2020reformer}, invertible transformers that have been shown to scale.
+This will validate further PETRA's effectiveness and robustness on fully-reversible architectures, solidifying its potential as a cutting-edge training technique.

-\begin{ack} This work was supported by Project ANR-21-CE23-0030 ADONIS, EMERG-ADONIS from Alliance SU, and Sorbonne Center for Artificial Intelligence (SCAI) of Sorbonne University (IDEX SUPER 11-IDEX-0004).
-This work was granted access to the AI resources of IDRIS under the allocations 2023-A0151014526 made by GENCI.
-We thank polymathic-ai for the relevant discussions. \end{ack}